 - At least one independent member of the Supervisory Board must have professional knowledge in the fields of accounting or auditing.
 The Chair of the Audit Committee should have specialised knowledge and experience in the application of accounting principles and internal controlling procedures.

-- Furthermore, when proposing candidates, care should be taken to ensure that a sufficient number of them do not serve on the Supervisory Board for more than 15 years.
+- Furthermore, when proposing candidates, care should be taken to ensure that a sufficient number of members have not served on the Supervisory Board for more than 15 years.
 This does not affect the legal validity of the election of employee representatives.
 Furthermore, the Supervisory Board decided that candidates may also be nominated if their tenure has exceeded the limit in cases where this helps to safeguard valuable experience gained from working on the Supervisory Board of innogy or to achieve other diversity goals.

 - More than two former members of the Executive Board should not serve on the Supervisory Board.

 The list of requirements is supplemented by Article 2, Paragraph 1 of the Rules of Procedure of the Supervisory Board, which stipulates that the tenure of Supervisory Board members may not extend beyond the end of the Annual General Meeting following their reaching the age of 72.

 The selection of candidates for shareholder representatives on the Supervisory Board occurs with a vote by the Nomination Committee submitted to the Supervisory Board, which then presents a corresponding proposal to the Annual General Meeting or the court.
 In the course of selecting the employee representatives on the Supervisory Board, the responsible nominating bodies should also take the criteria into consideration.